 - jsl – A network-native language where code is JSON, using similar s-expression structure

-The common thread is treating symbolic expressions as first-class citizens that can be transformed, serialized, and reasoned about programmatically.
+The common thread: symbolic expressions as first-class citizens that can be transformed, serialized, and reasoned about programmatically.

 Getting Started